Monthly bookkeeping checklist for small business

 6. Review the month-end financials thoroughly:

-Month-end close helps identify errors early and ensures financial statements reflect the true financial position of the business.
-Establish a regular process for reviewing and recording adjusting journal entries, such as accruals or prepayments.
-Software like MYOB or Xero can automate many of these entries.
+A proper month-end review helps catch errors early and ensures your reports accurately reflect the business’s position.
+Establish a consistent process for reviewing and posting adjustments, including accruals and prepayments.
+Software like MYOB or Xero can automate many of these entries, making the close process more efficient and less error-prone.

 7. Check compliance and deadlines: